semmypurewal/BeginningJavaScript/03-types/readme.md

 9. Finally, you divide by 5.
 The division operator in JavaScript is `/`.

+6. Write a function that accepts a number and returns a random whole number between 0 and that number.
+For example:

+    rand(10);
+    //=> 5

+    rand(10);
+    //=> 9

+    rand(1000);
+    //=> 561

+    rand(1000);
+    //=> 236

+7. Write a function that accepts two numbers representing a range and returns a random whole number between those two numbers.

-6. The standard card suits are clubs, diamonds, hearts and spades.
+8. The standard card suits are clubs, diamonds, hearts and spades.
 Write a function called isSuit that accepts a string and returns true if the input string is a suit, and false otherwise.
 Consider making a more robust function that will allow the case to be arbitrary, meaning "HEARTS", "hearts", and